 What is Upper Hudson Library System?

-The Upper Hudson Library System is a cooperative association comprising twenty-nine autonomous public libraries dedicated to improving library services for the 446,626 residents of Albany and Rensselaer Counties.
-Established in 1960 and chartered by the Board of Regents of the University of the State of New York, UHLS operates as a not-for-profit educational corporation.
-It is one of twenty-three public library systems within New York State, focused on coordinating programs and activities that support and enhance the resources of its member libraries.
-UHLS provides a range of consultant services, facilitates library and information services through a shared automation system, manages a daily delivery service, and extends outreach to underserved populations.
+Established in 1960 and chartered by the Board of Regents of the University of the State of New York, the Upper Hudson Library System is a collaborative network of twenty-nine independent public libraries.
+Serving approximately 446,626 residents in Albany and Rensselaer Counties, UHLS operates as a not-for-profit educational corporation.
+It functions as one of New York State's twenty-three public library systems, focusing on coordinating programs and activities that support and augment the capabilities of its member libraries.
+The system provides a range of consultant services, facilitates library and information access through a shared automation system, manages a daily delivery service, and extends outreach to underserved populations, thereby enriching the informational and educational landscape of the region.

 How much funding has Upper Hudson Library System raised?